-Kidney transplant from the donor to the recipient
+Kidney transplant from donor to recipient

-How Do Kidneys Work?
+How Do the Kidneys Work?

 The kidneys are fist-size organs that handle the body's fluid and chemical levels.
 They are found on both sides of the spine behind the liver, stomach, pancreas and bowels.
 Healthy kidneys clean waste from the blood and make urine.
 They keep elements in the blood (sodium, potassium and calcium) in balance.
 Kidneys also make hormones that control blood pressure and red blood cells.

 Harmful waste builds up in the body, which leads to:

 - fluid buildup (edema)

 - salts and acids in the blood getting out of balance

 - decreased red blood cells